SteidleR/katacoda-scenarios/python-pyspark/step5.md

 `from pyspark.sql import functions as F`{{execute}}

-Let's load the dataset we saved as parquet from the last step.
+Let's load the dataset we saved in parquet format from the last step.

 `df = spark.read.parquet("dataset", header=True, inferSchema=True)`{{execute}}